hgarrereyn/Neural-Net/README.md

 # Neural-Net
 A small Java library to run and train neural networks using backpropagation and genetic algorithms.

+*Note: this was made quickly and for fun, please don't try to use this in any important project*

 Examples are provided in green.neural.net.main.

 # Using neural net